'Louie Louie' singer Jack Ely dies in Oregon at age 71

-LOS ANGELES Jack Ely, a former singer with garage band The Kingsmen whose largely slurred version of the song "Louie Louie" became a staple of rock radio, has died in Oregon at age 71, his son said.
+LOS ANGELES, April 29 Jack Ely, a former singer with garage band The Kingsmen whose largely slurred version of the song "Louie Louie" became a staple of rock radio, has died in Oregon at age 71, his son said.

 Ely died this week at his home in Redmond of what appears to have been skin cancer, said his son, Sean Ely.